 www.redriversoccer.webly.com

 The RRRSA is the umbrella organization corporation for recreational soccer in the Tri-S area.
-We endeavor to improve and oversee the development of recreational soccer from ages 3 to 17.
+We endeavour to improve and oversee the development of recreational soccer from ages 3 to 17.
 Our league has five locations of play, including Mapleton, East Selkirk, Petersfield, St. Andrews and Selkirk.

 Email: [email protected]

 PO Box 10007, Selkirk South PO, Selkirk, MB R1A 1R0